radius-project/design-notes/template/0000-design-template.md

 possible.
 -->

-## Test Plan
+## Test plan

 <!--
-This includes the test plan to validate the features. e.g. unit test and functional test.
+Include the test plan to validate the features. e.g. unit test and functional test.
 -->

-## Security (Optional)
+## Security (optional)
 <!--
 Optional.
-Use this section to describe a security threat and its mitigation with this design—such as authenticating request, storing a secret and a credential, etc.
+Describe a security threat and its mitigation with this design—such as authenticating request, storing a secret and a credential, etc.
 -->

-## Compatibility (Optional)
+## Compatibility (optional)

 <!--
 Optional.
 Describe potential compatibility issues with other components,